fract4d/gnofract4d/README.md

 On Ubuntu, these can be installed with:

-sudo apt-get install libpng-dev libjpeg-dev python3-dev gtk3.0 cairo python3-cairo python3-gi-cairo pkg-config
+sudo apt-get install libpng-dev libjpeg-dev libcairo2-dev python3-dev gtk3.0 python3-cairo python3-gi-cairo pkg-config libgirepository1.0-dev

 If you're not sure if you have these or not, just try running "./setup.py build" and see if it complains.